tenchd/cxx-test/README.md

 Change the `input_filename` variable to the path to the virus dataset.
 (It may work even without this change, I can't remember the rules about file permissions on NERSC.
 I'll check this later)

 Run `cargo +nightly run` to run the code.

+## The SPMV Performance Issue
 You should see output that indicates the matrix is read from the file, run through the streaming code and collected into a Laplacian matrix.
 Then the code will attempt to create a trivial rhs vector, and the step where the Laplacian (with about 4.5 million nonzeros) is multiplied by the random solution vetor takes a long time: 10-20 minutes.

 The code that performs this mysteriously-slow multiplication is the function `create_trivial_rhs` in src/utils.rs.